Mayhem (Lady Gaga album): Artwork and title

 The standard edition cover features Gaga with disheveled black hair and her face slightly distorted behind a shattered glass.
 The back cover maintains the black-and-white scheme, with Mayhem written in a distorted and aggressive font, while Lady Gaga appears below in a more classic typeface, with the first "A" inverted.
 The photoshoot was overseen by Frank Lebon.
 In an interview with Elle, Gaga revealed that the album's title corresponds to a character whose presence is felt throughout the album's tracks: Mayhem.
 In the music videos for "Disease" and "Abracadabra", the character—portrayed by Gaga—appears as a blood-eyed figure driving a car and running over one of her own versions, and later challenges the audience to "dance for their lives".
 Regarding the choice of title, Gaga revealed that she had initially considered naming the album Perfect Celebrity while exploring an electro-grunge sound, but ultimately decided on a different direction.
-She explained that "the album was called Mayhem to memorialize a piece of me and a piece of life that is not always easy to accept."
+She stated that the album's title reflects her attempt to confront and accept aspects of herself and of life that she had previously found difficult to face.
 She further elaborated:

 It was hard at first to name the album Mayhem because I so much don't want that feeling to be real.
 I am also a hopeful person.
 I'm also somebody that is a dreamer, but what I think I ultimately arrived at is; it's all of the fractures of who we are and the fractures in the world and the mayhem of that brokenness that ultimately teaches us the power of joy, and dancing and crying and laughing and listening to music and holding your friends and your family and repeat!
 This album is fun and I enjoyed the contrast of a fun album that's also called Mayhem.

 Promotion

 Performances and other appearances

-On December 15, Gaga performed "Disease" and "Die with a Smile" during a Christmas special of Carpool Karaoke, released on Apple TV+.
-Hot Ones, a YouTube series, released an episode featuring an interview with Gaga on February 13.
+On December 15, 2024, Gaga performed "Disease" and "Die with a Smile" during a Christmas special of Carpool Karaoke, released on Apple TV+.
+Hot Ones, a YouTube series, released an episode featuring an interview with Gaga on February 13, 2025.
 An appearance on the Vanity Fair "Lie Detector Test" web series followed on February 19.
 On March 5, in collaboration with ESPN, Gaga revealed a preview of "Garden of Eden", which was selected as the official song for their 2025 Formula One season.
 Spotify hosted a "Little Monster Press Conference" on March 6, during which Gaga answered questions from her fans.
 On Saturday Night Lives March 8 episode, Gaga took on "double duty" for the second time in her career, appearing as both the host and musical guest for the night.
 She performed "Abracadabra" and "Killah" live for the first time.
 On March 11, she performed acoustic versions of "Abracadabra" and "Perfect Celebrity" live on The Howard Stern Show.
 On March 13, Gaga and Mastercard hosted Club Mayhem, an exclusive dance party in Los Angeles where the singer joined her fans and dancers.